veneresabrina/ChimerDriver/README.md

 - 5pStrand: The 5' gene strand, either "+" or "-"
 - 3pStrand: The 3' gene strand, either "+" or "-"

-Ideally your dataset should also incluse a "Label" column.
-If your data is labeled and you intend to assign the same label to the entire dataset there is a functionality that allows this operation (go to section 4.2 to know more about this).
-On the other hand if the provided dataset is unlabeled the "Label" column can be excluded and the tool will still provide a classification in the output.
+Ideally, your dataset should also include a "Label" column.
+If your data is labeled and you intend to assign the same label to the entire dataset, there is a functionality that allows this operation (go to section 4.2 to know more about this).
+On the other hand, if the provided dataset is unlabeled, the "Label" column can be excluded, and the tool will still provide a classification in the output.

 ## 2.1 Activating the environment
 ```